timosarkka/time-management-app/readme.md

 ### Usage

 You can use the time management app together with an API platform, e.g. Postman.
-Run the above API calls to fetch, create, update or delete hour entries.
+Run the above API calls to fetch, create, update or delete hour entries in your SQL database.

 ## Reporting Software App